 The term alcohol abuse can be applied to any dangerous or harmful use of alcohol.
-An alcoholic will drink despite the frequent financial, legal, social or relationship problems their drinking causes.
-Continued abuse of alcohol, alcoholism, can sometimes lead to dependence.
+Alcohol abusers drink despite the frequent financial, legal, social or relationship problems their drinking causes.
+Continued abuse of alcohol can sometimes lead to dependence.

 Alcoholism is a chronic disease and often requires medical treatment.
-However, both alcoholics and those who are addicted to alcohol or alcohol dependent can benefit from treatment by a qualified mental health professional.
+However, both drinkers who are alcohol abusers and those who are alcohol dependent can benefit from treatment by a qualified mental health professional.